Aiven-Open/klaw-docs/docs/HowTo/kafka-cluster-migration/sync-topics-from-cluster.md

 # Synchronize topics from cluster

-To synchronize topics from an Apache Kafka cluster with Klaw, follow the procedure below, which involves retrieving the topics from an existing Apache Kafka cluster and assigning them to a Klaw team.
+To synchronize topics from an Apache Kafka® cluster with Klaw, follow the procedure below, which involves retrieving the topics from an existing Apache Kafka cluster and assigning them to a Klaw team.

 ## Prerequisites